 The braking system is by far the most important safety system present in any vehicle.
-They perform the toughest possible job that is to slow down or completely stop your vehicle whenever needed at just a moments notice with a moderate press of a pedal that helps to avoid an accident.
+They perform the toughest possible job which is to slow down or completely stop your vehicle whenever needed at just a moment’s notice with a moderate press of a pedal that helps to avoid an accident.

 We tend to take our brakes for granted.
-Braking system consist of several different components that work in sync to perform the job effectively.
-You just press the pedal and the system works, however time after time the sheer physics of this process causes wear & tear of these components.
+Braking systems consist of several different components that work in sync to perform the job effectively.
+You just press the pedal and the system works, however, time after time the sheer physics of this process causes wear & tear on these components.
 Improperly working brakes will not do the job they are designed to do and will not be as effective when needed, especially in a sudden stop situation.

 Follow your vehicle’s owner manual to perform periodic brake service.
 It’s a good idea to keep inspecting brakes after 10,000 km but it depends a lot on your driving and traffic conditions.
 Vehicles driven with a gentle foot will see their brakes last longer, as compared to those which are driven at higher speeds and require the brake system a continuous job to bring the vehicle to a halt in regular intervals.

 If you want your vehicle braking system to be inspected or serviced, one of the better options is to get the job done in front of your eyes.
 And that’s exactly where MechanicUstaad comes in handy.
-MechanicUstaad is an online mechanic platform that provides reliable and expert mechanics at the convenience of your door step.
+MechanicUstaad is an online mechanic platform that provides reliable and expert mechanics at the convenience of your doorstep.
 It takes less than 2 hours for them to perform brake service at your desired location, that too against some very nominal charges.
-Already serving individual and corporate fleet clients, MechanicUstaad are rapidly making their name in Karachi and are in process of expanding their operations to other major cities of the country.
+Already serving individual and corporate fleet clients, MechanicUstaad is rapidly making its name in Karachi and is in the process of expanding its operations to other major cities of the country.

-And here is the best deal, subscribers & followers of CaprSpiritPK can avail special 10% discount on basic & advanced brake service by using Promo Code: MUCSBS20.
-For more details visit: www.mechanicustaad.pk/car/ or contact via their Facebook page at www.facebook.com/MechanicUstaad.pk
+And here is the best deal, subscribers & followers of CaprSpiritPK can avail special 10% discount on basic & advanced brake services by using Promo Code: MUCSBS20.
+For more details visit: www.mechanicustaad.pk/car/ or contact them via their Facebook page at www.facebook.com/MechanicUstaad.pk